Bind a Report to a Database

-The next page allows you to specify whether you want to use an existing data connection available in the Visual Studio Server Explorer or create a new data connection from scratch.
+Choose whether to create a new data connection or use an existing connection from the Visual Studio Server Explorer.
 Select the first option to create a new connection and click Next.

-In this example, the report will be bound to a sample Northwind database hosted on a Microsoft SQL Server.
+In this example, the report is bound to a sample Northwind database hosted on a Microsoft SQL Server.

-To proceed to the next wizard page, click Next.
+Click Next to proceed to the next wizard page.

-Click Next on the following page to save the created connection string to the configuration file.
+Click Next on the following page to save the newly created connection string to the configuration file.

-On the next page, you can choose which tables, views and/or stored procedures to add to the report.
+On the next page, choose tables, views, or stored procedures to add to the report.

 To create a master-detail report, select two or more tables and click Manage Relations.

-In the invoked editor, connect the required key fields (columns) using drag and drop.
+In the invoked editor, drag and drop key fields (columns) to connect them.

 Click OK to close the editor.

-Although it is also possible to join different tables within a single query, creating hierarchical data sources is preferred in most cases to provide better performance (in general, master-detail reports are generated faster than similar-looking reports created by grouping "flat" data sources).
+Although you can join different tables within a single query, we recommend that you create hierarchical data sources for better performance.
+(Master-detail reports are generated faster than similar-looking reports where “flat” data sources are grouped.)

-The newly created SQL data source will be displayed in the Components node of the Report Explorer.
-Additionally, the hierarchy of the data source will be reflected by the Field List.
+The newly created SQL Data Source is listed under the Report Explorer‘s Components node.
+The data source hierarchy is shown in the Field List.
 In both panels, you can right-click the data source to access its settings.